-- Pair traditional biology studies with an interdisciplinary core that builds problem-solving skills and examines global environmental issues
+- Pair traditional biology studies with an interdisciplinary field-focused core that builds problem-solving skills and examines global environmental issues

 - Build relationships with land-use agencies, such as METRO and Clean Water Services